MorganBergen/clarity/README.md

 6.  open a new terminal window
 7.  `cd ./clarity/client` -  navigate to the client directory
 8.  `npm start` -  start the client
+9.  `grok http http://localhost:3000` -  view the application in the browser

 </details>